WELLlabs/s3-handler/README.md

 This application acts as a backend service to assist other applications in handling file operations with AWS S3.
 It provides:

 - **Direct Upload/Download**: Upload and download files directly through the FastAPI endpoints
+- **File Deletion**: Delete files from S3 buckets with status confirmation
 - **Presigned URL Support**: Generate presigned URLs for upload/download operations
 - **Multipart Upload**: Automatic multipart upload for large files with configurable chunk sizes
 - **Resume Capability**: Handle interrupted uploads and resume operations